AtoshDustosh/thesis-project/README.md

 ### Input & Output

-Reference Genome will be partitioned first according to input data, which follows a format like: [id_chrom,pos_start,pos_end] no whitespace or tab allowed
+Reference Genome will be partitioned first according to input data, which follows a format like: [id_chrom,pos_start,pos_end] no whitespace or tab allowed.

     [1,123211242,123214242]
     [1,123224242,123227242]
     [1,123247242,123249242]
+    ...
     [5,444249242,444249242]

+id_chrom, pos_start and pos_end are all 1-based.
+And pos_start and pos_end indicate the positions on the chromosome instead of the absolute positions on the whole genome. (absolute position of a kmer = absolute offset of the chrom + kmer's position on the chrom)

 The program will load these intervals on the reference genome and then extract all variants WITHIN the interval.